At Swiss Family Treehouse, guests can climb and explore this exotic treehouse, a longtime Adventureland staple.

 Accessibility: Must Be Ambulatory.
 Attraction is a unique “climb-through” experience that includes stairs and raised platforms.

 Guest Policies: Children under age 7 years must be accompanied by a person age 14 years or older.

 This attraction is located in the Magic Kingdom’s Adventureland.

 Shopping: Near Swiss Family Treehouse, guests can purchase a variety of goods and souvenirs among Adventureland’s five shops: “Agrabah Bazaar,” “Island Supply by Sunglass Hut,” “La Princesa de Cristal – Caribbean Plaza,” “Plaza del Sol Caribe Bazaar,” and “Zanzibar Trading Co.”

-Dining/Refreshment: Several counter service restaurants are located near Swiss Family Treehouse in Adventureland.
+Dining/Refreshment: Several counter service restaurants are located nearby in Adventureland.
 The popular Aloha Isle and Sunshine Tree Terrace establishments specialize in ice cream, the former serving the cult-favorite Dole Whip and the latter the Citrus Swirl.
 Additionally, Mexican cuisine, including burritos and rice bowls, are served seasonally at Tortuga Tavern.
-The closest table-service restaurant to Swiss Family Treehouse is the Crystal Palace buffet, on Main Street USA near the Adventureland bridge.
+The closest table-service restaurants are the Jungle Skipper Canteen, which features a blend of Asian, Latin and African flavors, and the Crystal Palace buffet which is on Main Street USA near the Adventureland bridge.

 Restroom: A pair of restrooms are located in Adventureland, one near Tortuga Tavern and another near Pirates of the Caribbean.